Please read my blog's comment policy here.

 The following two sections will discuss each problem and possible causes and solutions.

 Internet Explorer actually has two password managers: the WinINET-provided password manager that remembers HTTP-based authentication credentials entered in the authentication popup window:

 ...and a browser-specific password manager that remembers passwords typed into HTML forms.
 For the purposes of this post, we’re only going to be talking about the web forms password manager.

 The Forms-Based Password Manager prompts you to save your password when it recognizes that you’ve filled in a login form.
 The prompt looks like this:

-If you do not see this prompt, there are several possibilities:
+If you do not see this prompt after submitting a HTML form with a password, there are several Possible Problems: